Import an organization

 If you selected Select Custom Mapping Options, you’ll see custom user mapping options.
 Select from the following options:

 Keep existing user mappings.
 Select this option to keep the existing user mappings in the organization database.
 Typically, you select this option if you are importing an organization database that is located in the same Active Directory domain as the Microsoft Dynamics 365 Server where the organization is to be imported.

 For users external to the Active Directory domain, who were added with their UPN, the user information will be mapped across without any changes or validation.

 Generate a new mapping file.
 Select this option to create a sample XML mapping file.
-Then, you can exit the Import Organization Wizard, change the user mapping file to select how users are imported, and then run the Import Organization Wizard again.
+Then, you can exit the Import Organization Wizard, change the user mapping file to select how users are imported, and run the Import Organization Wizard again.
 The default behavior is to create the user mapping file in the folder <drive>:\Program Files\Microsoft Dynamics CRM\Tools.

 Use existing mapping file.
 Select this option if you have created a mapping file to import users.
-Then, type the full path and file name in the box provided, or click Browse to locate and select the user mapping file.
+Then, type the full path and file name in the box provided, or click Browse to find and select the user mapping file.

-If no errors, or only warnings, appear, click Next.
+If no errors, or only warnings appear, click Next.

 On the Ready to Import page, click Import.